twistedstream/docker_nodejs-es6-bower-gulp-runtime/README.md

 - It's running Node v0.11 so Harmony (ES6) scripts can be executed (ex: [Koa](http://koajs.com/))
 - It copies over a `.bowerrc` file (if it exists) before running `bower install`
+- It runs the default Gulp task instead of one called `build`
 - It passes the exposed port (`8080`) to the node process via the `PORT` env variable.

 ### Base Docker Image